verisign/cling/README.md

 ## Cling

-In the world of APIs and emerging SDN...
+In the age of APIs and emerging SDN...
 CLI screen-scrapping remains the primary method for interacting with heterogeneous network infrastructures.

 Cling(CLI next gen) is a Python module for automating network device command line interface interaction.